What is Quinoa?

 - Cook quinoa ahead of time and mix 1-3 Tablespoons to your oatmeal in the morning.

-- Use quinoa as a substitute in rice or pasta dishes.
+- Use it as a substitute in rice or pasta dishes.

 - Make a quinoa bowl.

-If you’re looking to try quinoa in a recipe, here is an option for a yummy, healthy quinoa dish.
+If you’re looking to try this powerhouse grain in a recipe, here is an option for a yummy, healthy quinoa dish.
 The dish is versatile, and it can be served as either an appetizer or a meal.

 Protein-Packed Quinoa Halved Peppers